psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 >
 > London: Nov.
 30, 1895.
 >
-> The following digression will, I am afraid, lengthen my answer to Mr. Hartland ; but, as it contains matter probably novel to most readers, I venture to trespass on the editor’s kindness.
+> The following digression will, I am afraid, lengthen my answer to Mr. Hartland; but, as it contains matter probably novel to most readers, I venture to trespass on the editor’s kindness.
 >
 > The other day I looked into *Seren Gomer*, vol. i, (1818), as I remembered having seen, many years ago, a well-written paper on "Superstitions" in some early number of that periodical.
-I found the paper easily enough ; on reading it, not only the instances of superstition, but the order in which they were related seemed quite familiar to me.
+I found the paper easily enough; on reading it, not only the instances of superstition, but the order in which they were related seemed quite familiar to me.
 I was rather puzzled at this, but that very evening the mystery was cleared up.
 The paper had been "conveyed" bodily, with just sufficient change to conceal the source from an inquisitive eye, from No. 59 of the *Connoisseur* (March 13, 1755).
 If the reader will look up that paper, he will see that it does not profess to have the slightest relation to Welsh superstitions.
 How many times, I wonder, has that veracious account been quoted as genuine folk-lore of the Swansea district ?

 Unfortunately, it is not clear what article in the Welsh language *Seren Gomer* Owen is referring to is called or what, exactly, it contains.